TimothyJao/algorithms/README.md

 ## leetcode

 This section contains all the leetcode questions I have done.
-I am constantly adding questions everyday as I am doing them!
+I am constantly adding questions as I am doing them!

+## react-projects

+This section contains a series of simple components that I created using react and react-hooks.
+React has so many nuances and quirks and I hope to learn all I can.